 - The speed limit is 35MPH

-- There are 75 different overlooks that offer Stunning views of both the Shenandoah National Park or the piedmont in the east.
+- There are 75 different overlooks that offer stunning views of both the Shenandoah National Park or the piedmont in the east.

 - 101 miles of the Appalachian Trail runs through Shenandoah National Park, alongside Skyline Drive